jprante/elasticsearch-plugin-bundle/README.md

-# Elasticsearch German Analysis
+# A plugin bundle for Elastisearch

-A plugin that consists of a compilation of useful Elasticsearch plugins related to indexing and searching documents in german language that are not avaliable in Elasticsearch by default.
+A plugin that consists of a compilation of useful Elasticsearch plugins related to indexing and searching documents.

 - German normalizer: taken from Lucene

 - WordDelimiterFilter2: taken from Lucene

-- elasticsearch-analysis-icu: improved with ICU collation analyzer compatible to Lucene 5.x and rbbi ICU rule file support in ICU tokenizer
+- ICU: improved with ICU collation analyzer compatible to Lucene 5.x and rbbi ICU rule file support in ICU tokenizer

-- elasticsearch-analysis-baseform: index also base forms of words (german, english)
+- baseform: index also base forms of words (german, english)

-- elasticsearch-analysis-decompound: decompose words if possible (german)
+- decompound: decompose words if possible (german)

-- elasticsearch-analysis-combo: apply more than one analyzer on a field
+- combo: apply more than one analyzer on a field

-- elasticsearch-langdetect: index language code of detected languages
+- langdetect: find language code of detected languages

-- elasticsearch-analysis-standardnumber: standard number entity recognition
+- standardnumber: standard number entity recognition

 - hyphen: token filter for shingling and combining hyphenated words (german: Bindestrichwörter), the opposite of the decompound token filter